p0dalirius/Awesome-RCE-techniques/README.md

 ## Contributors

 Pull requests are welcome.
-Feel free to open an issue if you want to add other features.
+Feel free to open an issue if you want to add other Remote Code Execution (RCE) techniques.